alchitry/alchitry.github.io/content/news/year-of-updates.md

 You've also likely noticed Al, our resident mad-alchemist turned electrical engineer.

 All the tutorials were reorganized.
 We now have a full _Introduction_ section that has a great [Getting Started](@/tutorials/introduction/getting-started.md) page.
-This tutorial is a great guide if you're just getting started with FPGAs and don't know what kind of board you should get.
+This tutorial is a great guide if you're just getting started with FPGAs and don't know what board(s) you should get.

-The new [Pinouts and Custom Elements](@/tutorials/references/pinouts-and-custom-elements.md) page is a great reference.
+The new [Pinouts and Custom Elements](@/tutorials/references/pinouts-and-custom-elements.md) page has all the info you need to make your own elements.
 This page has the pinouts for the three base FPGA boards, including trace lengths and package delays.
 There's also a nice diagram for connector positions, links to all the 3D models, and links to the Alchitry V2 Elements Library for KiCad, Fusion, and Altium Designer.

-The standard tutorials are now broken into four categories.
+The standard tutorials are now split into four categories.

 _Starter_ tutorials are intended to be the first ones you work though.
 They all build off each other and are expected to be followed in order.

-_Intermediate_ tutorials are still fairly beginner-friendly, but they're not provided in any specific order.
+_Intermediate_ tutorials are still beginner-friendly, but they're not provided in any specific order.
 Feel free to pick and choose the order you read through them.
+They assume you have the background from the _starter_ tutorials.

 _Advanced_ tutorials assume you have a decent background and have read through at least a few _intermediate_ tutorials.